Monday 9th October, 2023

 From journal article: scientists used special damper attachment to stop the head penetrating and increase vibration (1)

 So, hopefully you now understand that while massage guns claim to combine the benefits of conventional and vibration massage the reality is that they do neither well and are more likely to hurt you.
-Stick to either genuine vibration or conventional massage.
+You are best to stick to either genuine vibration or conventional massage.
 If you want the hand held device you can use yourself that will need to be a genuine vibration massager.
 Please see our article How to choose a massager

 Personal use vibration massagers are not that common